OpenDA-Association/OpenDA/docs/source/data_objects.rst

 In ``org.openda.exchange.dataobjects.NetcdfDataObject``, the
 implementation of NetCDF data objects can be found.
-It supports many different variable formats like
+It supports many different variable formats, such as

 - Scalar data, which in the NetCDF variables have 2 dimensions one for time and one for stations;
 - Three-dimensional scalar data, which in the NetCDF variables have 3 dimensions one for time, one for stations, and one for the vertical layers;
-- Gridded data, which in the NetCDF variables have 3 dimensions one for time, one for y coordinates, and one for x coordinates.
+- Gridded data, which in the NetCDF variables have 3 dimensions one for time, one for :math:`y` coordinates, and one for :math:`x` coordinates.

+These formats will be described in more detail below.

+Note that the current implementation only applies to files that follow the `CF metadata conventions <https://cfconventions.org/>`__.
+If the NetCDF file does not, then its own data object should be implemented in ``org.openda.exchange.dataobjects.NetcdfDataObject``.

 Scalar data
 -----------

 The simplest form of scalar data has two dimensions, one for time and one for location.
-This will create exchange items for each location in each variable.
+This will create exchange items for each measurement location in each observation variable.
 The corresponding id is a combination of the variable name with the location name which can be any string.
 The exchange item will contain the data for all the time steps.
 As an example, we create the exchange items

 ``24.waterlevel``, ``25.waterlevel``, ``26.waterlevel``, ``27.waterlevel``,